 Zynnia snapped a selfie of her and Zachary before they sat down.

-…And someone snapped this one of the table mid-meal as well.
-The table was made extra warming with the hand rolled beeswax candles we received last year from our friend Jolana.
+…And someone snapped this one off the table mid-meal as well.
+The table was made extra warm with the hand-rolled beeswax candles we received last year from our friend Jolana.

 Mmmmm, dobrú chuť!

-After dinner, we all moved back into the living room and the exchanging and opening of gifts began.
+After dinner, we all moved back into the living room, and gifts were exchanged and opened.

 Adela was excited about all of the gifts she received.

-Each time he comes to visit us, he loves to sit in my vintage retro Chromcraft chair and roll from place to place.
+Each time he visits us, he loves to sit in my vintage retro Chromcraft chair and roll from place to place.
 It was especially funny at Christmas time as the chair assisted him in passing out all of the presents via special delivery by rolling across the whole room!

 All of us girls received pretty bracelets.

 A special moment in our Bohemian Christmas Eve was when Petr and Adela gave Zanna and Zynnia their custom artworks.
-They are made by a talented graphic artist they work with.
+A talented graphic artist makes them they work with.

 Zanna is shown in Prague, working on TresBohemes.

-And Zynnia is shown in New York, shopping at her favorite, Tiffany & Co.
+Zynnia is shown in New York shopping at her favorite, Tiffany & Co.

 We also all received beautiful homemade and personalized cards from Zachary!

-Paper was everywhere, Pavel was relaxing in my massage chair and Zachary succeeding in trying on all of this clothes at once with numerous layers.
+Paper was everywhere, Pavel was relaxing in my massage chair, and Zachary succeeded in trying on all these clothes simultaneously with numerous layers.
 We laughed until we cried.
 So much fun was had, we forgot all about the cameras and photographs.

 Fortunately, Zack did remind us and took this selfie as we all moved into the living room.

-And Petr set up his phone using the self-timer and was able to capture this one group photograph.
-Now we can all remember this awesome magic moment.
+Petr set up his phone using the self-timer and captured this group photograph.
+Now, we can all remember this awesome magic moment.

 The perfect ending to a perfect Bohemian Christmas Eve.

-We wanted to share this because so many times the things we post elicit comments about how perfect everything looks, and how we live some kind of special life.
-Like everyone else, our life is filled with imperfections, crazy schedules, not everyone agreeing, bad lighting and timing that goes awry.
+We wanted to share this because so many times, the things we post elicit comments about how perfect everything looks and how we live some kind of special life.
+Like everyone else, our life is filled with imperfections, crazy schedules, not everyone agreeing, bad lighting, and timing that goes awry.
 The gift and blessing in it all is that no matter how it happens, we’ve all learned to let go of any preconceived notions of how it should be and have learned to go with the flow and enjoy what is.
-In doing this, we’re fully present in each moment and that is truly the best gift of all.
+In doing this, we’re fully present in each moment, which is truly the best gift.

-My mother decided to have dinner with my sister and her family and so we didn’t see them on Christmas Eve.
-They have two new puppies and invited us to come share Christmas with them, but we already had plans to have Christmas here and Petr and Adela came all the way from Prague, so it is what it is.
-My mother came Christmas Day and it was just as special and we were all just as happy!
-We also Skyped my father, so we were all together, only in a slightly different way.
-We have to adjust to life, not expect it to bend to our wants or time schedules…
+My mother decided to have dinner with my sister and her family, so we didn’t see them on Christmas Eve.
+They have two new puppies and invited us to share Christmas with them, but we already had plans to have Christmas here, and Petr and Adela came from Prague, so it is what it is.
+My mother came on Christmas Day, and it was just as special, and we were all just as happy!
+We also Skyped my father, so we were all together in a slightly different way.
+We must adjust to life, not expect it to bend to our wants or time schedules…

-Mom’s Christmas Day visit was an excuse for more special visitors, plenty of holiday foods, endless plates of Christmas cookies and there was plenty of love to go around as well!
+Mom’s Christmas Day visit was an excuse for more special visitors, plenty of holiday foods, endless plates of Christmas cookies, and plenty of love to go around!

-We sincerely hope that by sharing our imperfectly perfect experience with you, that we help you remember your Czech heritage.
-Most of all, that you celebrate being with the ones you hold dear and remember to keep those who cannot be with you in your hearts.
+We sincerely hope that by sharing our imperfectly perfect experience with you, we help you remember your Czech heritage.
+Most of all, you celebrate being with the ones you hold dear and remember to keep in your hearts those who cannot be with you.

 Přejeme Vám veselé Vánoce a šťastný nový rok. | We wish you a Merry Christmas and a Happy New Year.